AVMA Veterinary First Responder Certificate Program

 You may apply for AVMA to evaluate your institution’s or organization’s course(s) for one or more of the eight core competencies outlined in the program.
 The submitted materials should demonstrate that the course satisfies all sub-competencies for any identified core competencies.
 Courses approved as satisfying a core competency will be considered part of the certificate program.

-If you have questions concerning this process, please email DisasterCertificateavma [dot] org.
+If you have questions about this process, please email DisasterCertificateavma [dot] org.

 Core competencies